Learn the Basics

 The entire process, from Authorization to Funding, usually takes between 24 to 48 hours.

 We want you to be educated to Merchant Processing.
 We feel the best way to do that is to give you a set of frequently asked questions.
 If your question is not provided, please feel free to give us a call.

-An account set up with a credit card processing bank usually through an ISO/MSP (Independent Service Organization/Merchant Service Provider) for the intention of processing credit cards.
+An account set up with a credit card processing bank, usually through an ISO/MSP (Independent Service Organization/Merchant Service Provider), for the intention of processing credit cards.

 This is the most unreported gotcha.
 All processors have some sort of issue for this fee.
 It can be frequently labeled watts fee, item fee, transaction fee or POS watts fee or all the above.
-If your processor is not charging a Transaction Fee, they could be putting in their qualified discount rate giving them the ability to say “we don’t charge a transaction fee”.
+If your processor is not charging a Transaction Fee, they could be putting it in their qualified discount rate, giving them the ability to say “we don’t charge a transaction fee”.
 This usually means higher processing rates.